BND Hamburger Icon

 Remote connectivity

-One of the biggest advantages of VoIP, especially for businesses with employees who work remotely or in multiple locations, is that it allows employees to bring their business phone line with them anywhere they go.
+One of the biggest advantages of VoIP, especially for small businesses with employees who work remotely or in multiple locations, is that it allows employees to bring their business phone line with them anywhere they go.
 Most VoIP providers have a mobile phone system app that can be set up to ring when a customer or client calls an employee’s business line.
 Additionally, these apps allow employees to use their business line to make outgoing calls from their mobile phones.

 Elizabeth Becker, a client partner for the Florida-based IT staffing firm Protech, said she likes that the company’s VoIP system allows employees to be location-independent.